 We offer two entry routes into the Fellowship.
 One route is aimed at PhDs and post-docs, and the other at experienced software engineers who want to move into data science.
-However, we review each case individually so if you don’t quite fit into one of those groups, get in touch and discuss it with us.
+However, we review each case individually so exceptional candidates without a PhD or a background as a software engineer are encouraged to apply.

-We don’t have strict requirements based on years of work experience, but you do need to be comfortable with writing commercial quality code and keen to learn Python and Spark.
-Maths and stats experience would be a plus but not essential.
-We review each case individually.
-Get in touch and discuss it with us.
+We don’t have strict requirements based on years of work experience, but Fellows should be able to demonstrate significant programming experience.
+Maths and stats experience are a plus but not essential.

-The Fellowship is intended to be a stepping stone to a new career, so we ask that applicants be available to start a job in London after the fellowship.
-If you want to pursue your PhD - that's great - look us up when you're thinking about finishing.
+The Fellowship is intended to be a stepping stone to a new career, so we ask that applicants be available to start a job in London after the Fellowship.
+We encourage you to finish your PhD and look us up when you're thinking about finishing.

 We send out offers to approximately 10% of candidates.